GreatV/oar-ocr/README.md

 ### Basic Usage

-Here's a simple example of how to use OAR OCR to extract text from an image:
+Here's a simple example of how to use OAROCR to extract text from an image:

 ```rust
 use oar_ocr::prelude::*;